-With Worlds 2021 on the horizon, League of Legends European Championship third seed, Rogue Esports, are one of the 22 teams from across the globe gearing up for their biggest and most important event of the year.
-The 2021 League of Legends World Championship will feature each region’s best players, all fighting for the same goal: to stand atop the mountain and hoise the Season 11 Summoner’s Cup.
+With Worlds 2022 about to begin, the League of Legends European Championship’s Rogue are one of the 24 teams from across the world that are making their way to the biggest event of the year.
+Every team entering the League of Legends World Championship have the same goal; to stand at the top, uncontested, and hoist the Season 12 Summoner’s Cup high.

 - Top: Andrei “Odoamne” Pascu | Signed in November 2020, formerly a member of Schalke 04.

 - Jungle: Kim “Malrang” Geun-seong| Signed in December 2021, formerly a member of DWG KIA.

 - Mid: Emil “Larssen” Larsson | Signed in May 2019, promoted from Academy team.

 - Bot: Markos “Comp” Stamkopoulos| Signed in December 2021, formerly a member of Team Vitality

 - Support: Adrian “Trymbi” Trybus | Signed in November 2020, promoted from Academy team.

 After losing to their star bot laner and jungler to NA at the end of 2021, Rogue decided to take a risk by signing Comp and Malrang.
 The risk paid off for Rogue as they finished first in the regular season with a 14-4 record.
 Rogue went into the LEC spring playoffs as one of the favorites to win and things started off well.